mcphail-alex/monster-maker/README.md

 # Solo-project
-The repo for my Codesmith solo project.
+The repo for Monster Maker.
 A resource for DND DM's.